 About

 The JPE is a small, independent journal that publishes through Google Sites.
-As such, authors are required to use Google Docs and be able to receive emails from the JPE's Gmail service when submitting a manuscript for publication.
+As such, all materials are archived online through the JPE's Google Drive and Google Site.
+Authors are also required to use Google Docs and be able to receive emails from the JPE's Gmail service when submitting a manuscript for publication.
 They can do so by simply going to www.gmail.com, and signing-up for a Gmail account if they do not already have one.

 Symposium